Kapil-Mulay-1421/NeuroGAN/README.md

 ## Gallery

-A selection of synthetic MRI scans from the generator, with an example interpolation result that highlights how the model navigates its latent space.
+A selection of synthetic MRI scans from the generator, which shows images generated from across the latent space.

 ![Gallery](images/gallery.png)